 Boston is an easy one.
 We live in the Boston area, and thus this is where our journey will begin.
 Boston has history, museums, culture, natural beauty, and sports teams galore.
 For the first time visitor we would recommend the aquarium, the science museum, Faneuil Hall, a walk down the Freedom Trail, a walk along the Charles River, taking in a game (Celtics, Patriots, Red Sox, or Bruins depending on the season), and a visit to any of the many historic and beautiful outlying towns.
 Foxwoods, Mohegan Sun, and numerous New Hampshire cardrooms are within a couple of hours if your poker jones needs to be fed.

 Washington DC is next on our list.
 DC is a beautiful city replete with monuments, museums, an excellent zoo, and of course our seat of government.
-One of my favorite things about Washington is that many of the attractions (more museums than you can count and the zoo!) are completely free.
+One of my favorite things about Washington is that many of the attractions (more museums than you can count, public memorials and government buildings, and the zoo!) are completely free.
 You could spend days exploring the city without paying a single entrance fee.
 I dare you to name another city where this is the case.
 Also, if you lean toward the political, you can plan a visit to Congress or even the White House.
 Also not to be missed are the amazing Arlington Cemetery and the (sadly expensive) Spy Museum.
 If your thoughts take a turn toward poker, Maryland Live! is only 45 minutes away and the new MGM National Harbor is just a few minutes drive from the heart of DC.